utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/using-external-git-repo.md

 ## Connecting to an on-premises repository

+If you are on a [Postman Enterprise plan](https://www.postman.com/pricing), you can connect to a Git repository hosted on-premises.
+To connect to a [GitHub Enterprise Server or GitLab Self-Managed](#connecting-to-github-enterprise-server-or-gitlab-self-managed), create a new installed app in Postman.
+To connect to [Azure DevOps server](#connecting-to-azure-devops-server), use a personal access token.

 > **Use the [Postman desktop app](/docs/getting-started/installation-and-updates/) to connect to GitHub Enterprise Server, GitLab Self-Managed, or Azure DevOps Server.** You can't use the [Postman web app](/docs/getting-started/installation-and-updates/#using-the-postman-web-app) to connect to an on-premises GitHub repository.

+### Connecting to GitHub Enterprise Server or GitLab Self-Managed

+To connect to a repository hosted in GitHub Enterprise Server or GitLab Self-Managed, [create an installed app](#creating-an-installed-app) in Postman.
+To complete this process, you'll also need to create an OAuth app in GitHub Enterprise Server or GitLab Self-Managed.
+You only need to complete this process once for a domain URL.
+After you create the installed app, anyone on the team can use it to [connect to repositories using the same domain URL](#connecting-an-api-using-an-installed-app).

+#### Creating an installed app

+#### Connecting an API using an installed app

-You can connect to a GitHub Enterprise Server, GitLab Self-Managed, or Azure DevOps Server repository hosted on-premises.
+### Connecting to Azure DevOps Server

+To connect an API to a repository hosted in Azure DevOps Server, use a personal access token.

 1. Select **APIs** in the sidebar and select an API.
 1. Under **Connect repository**, select **Connect** and select the type of repository you want to connect to.